ImMrHak/MrHakOs/README.md

 If you encounter issues not covered here, you can:

-1. Check the NASM, LD, and QEMU documentation for your specific platform
+1. Check the NASM, G++, LD, and QEMU documentation for your specific platform
 2. Look for OS development communities and forums online

 ## License